Finances on Divorce

 The court can also consider whether, in certain circumstances, one of the parties should continue to pay monthly payments to the other.
 This rarely arises in modern times and the court has an obligation to consider in each case whether the payments can and should cease.
 Such payments are known as spousal maintenance and often the outcome requires that there are no such maintenance payments to be made going forward.
 The court is always keen to ensure that both the couple move forward independent from the other.

 The consideration of finances on divorce or dissolution of marriage is one of the most complex areas of the law.
-Unfortunately, there is no set formula and it is not possible to put numbers into an equation and get a right answer.
+Unfortunately, there is no set formula and it is not possible to put numbers into an equation and get the right answer.
 The court has jurisdiction to deal with the matters and judges are given the flexibility to deal with matters at their discretion based upon what they consider is just and equitable in the circumstances.
 Every case is decided on its facts and most cases have the potential of very different outcomes depending on the judge.

 What will the court consider?